Update: April 20, 2020

 Please note that the below construction milestones and timeline are affected by the Gallery’s closure due to COVID-19.
 We will share updates here as soon as we have them.

 The East and West Buildings of the National Gallery of Art are recognized as great works of architecture and are considered national treasures.
 They house important collections of art and present them in a safe and welcoming environment to the American public and to visitors from around the world.
 To maintain the buildings and infrastructure at optimal efficiency, the Gallery has implemented a Master Facilities Plan—an ongoing, phased approach to long-term repair, restoration, and renovation.

 Having completed major renovations to the East Building in 2016, additional work has been underway since 2018 to improve select building systems and expand accessible entrances and restrooms.
 In 2020 we will begin the process of modernizing the Atrium skylight, which will ultimately replace 23,000 square feet of glass.

-The East Building is open during renovation.
-Most of the galleries and the Atrium, Study Center, Library, and Terrace Café will remain available to the public throughout this work.
+The East Building, most of the galleries, the Atrium, Study Center, Library, and Terrace Café will remain available to the public throughout this work.

 General closures and phases of work are detailed below.
 All time frames are approximate and subject to change:

 Tower 3, which showcases temporary exhibitions, is closed to the public.
 Towers 1 and 2 remain open.